Architecture

 Work experience

-Related areas such as landscape design, the built environment and other design practices also provide good opportunities to build your experience.
-Practice your drawing and model-making skills and keep up to date with current trends in the industry.
+Work or shadowing carried out in any related areas such as landscape design, the built environment and other design practices will help you build your experience.
+You can also practice your drawing and model-making skills and keep up to date with current trends in the industry.

 Find out more about work experience and internships.